 Small, early stage cancers can be removed surgically, along with surrounding healthy tissue for precaution.

 - Laser surgery.
 Burns off vaginal or vulvar precancerous cells.

 - Vulvectomy/Vaginectomy.
 Surgically removes all or part of the vulva or vagina.
-Healthy tissue is preserved, when possible, to maintain fertility.
+Healthy tissue is preserved.

 - Reconstructive surgery.
 Rebuilds the vaginal area with tissue taken from other parts of your body.
 Allows you to maintain sexual activity.